arturboronat/fma-atl-experiments/README.md

 | 52000 | 2000 | 10000 | 40000 | [model02000.xmi](./atl/inputModels/inputModel-02000.xmi) |
 | 78000 | 3000 | 15000 | 60000 | [model03000.xmi](./atl/inputModels/inputModel-03000.xmi) |

+As an example, we show the the input model with one root package and the corresponding generated file:

 * Input model 00001:

 <img src="./atl/inputModels/inputModel00001.png" style="width:1000px;">